The International Steam Pages

 Click for full size image.

 Hugh Ballantyne reports on a nostalgic visit to see what remains of Cyprus Railways (11th March 2004).
-James Waite elaborates (including pictures) with more details of the remains of the Cyprus Mines Corporation railway (9th December 2006), this report has since been updated (28th March 2009).
+James Waite elaborates (including pictures) with more details of the remains of the Cyprus Mines Corporation railway (9th December 2006), this report has since been updated (28th March 2009 and 22nd May 2023).

 Czech Republic Index